jensse/axiom/README.md

 The `post` variable name refers to individual files in the `post` content Section.

+## Paths

+When entering paths in the Config file or in Content files, the most portable and robust option is to use a __relative__ path:

+- Don't use a beginning forward slash: NO:`/images/example.png`, YES:`images/example.png`
+- Local file paths are relative to the `publishDir` Config option (default: `public`)
+- CDN file paths are relative to the `params.cdn` constructed URL
+- Local file URLs will be output as absolute or root-relative based on the `canonifyURLs` Config setting
+- CDN file URLs are always absolute

+Examples of where relative paths are recommended:

+- In the `params.logo` Config section
+- In the `params.images` Config section
+- In a Page or Post's Frontmatter when setting the Feature image
+- In a Page or Post's Content when linking to a PDF, or using the Figure shortcode to display an image
+- Anywhere else an asset path is entered, excepting links to other websites' assets

 ## Params

 Options related to Hugo's Param settings: